 TRICARE requires a provider, typically your primary care manager or family doctor, to submit prior authorization and referral requests.
 TRICARE Standard beneficiaries can self-refer.
 Please contact your provider and have him or her submit your request.

-If you live near a military treatment facility (MTF) and are referred for specialty care, inpatient admissions, or procedures requiring prior authorization, Health Net will first attempt to coordinate your care at the MTF.
+If you are a TRICARE Prime beneficiary living near a military treatment facility (MTF) and are referred for specialty care, inpatient admissions, or procedures requiring approval, Health Net will first attempt to coordinate your care at the MTF.
 If the services are not available at the MTF, the care will be coordinated with a TRICARE network provider.

 Visit our Referrals to MTFs page for additional information.